 - SCIENTIFIC/art, science & business (humanities, social, natural and economic sciences).

 The candidates should not be older than 40.
-Applications from students enrolled in degree programs will not be considered.
+Applications from students enrolled in degree programmes will not be considered.
 Applications of artist groups are possible.
 The main language is English.
 It is possible to complete a creative project within the framework of the fellowship.

 The Solitude fellowship is a residential fellowship.
 Fellows are obliged to spend at least two thirds of their fellowships at the Akademie.
 All fellows must have their permanent residence in Stuttgart for the fellowship’s duration (obligation to register residence).

-The fellowship includes the following benefits: A free, furnished living/working studio including electricity, water and heating, A monthly fellowship grant of € 1,200, Travel expenses for arrival and departure (on a one-time basis).
+The fellowship includes the following benefits: a free, furnished living/working studio including electricity, water and heating, a monthly fellowship grant of € 1,200, travel expenses for arrival and departure (on a one-time basis).

 The Akademie maintains 45 living and working studios, and three guest studios.
 These studios are usually only equipped for one person due to their size and the buildings’ historic design.
 The Akademie does its best to accommodate families/partners.
 Please note that this is not always possible in the case of families/partners from abroad, because entry and residence regulations must be observed.

 An independent international jury selects all fellows.
-The jury is being selected by a committee of experts.
+The jury is selected by a committee of experts.
 Fellowships are granted over a period of six, nine or twelve months.